Information for Editors

 Editorial Process, Peer-Review and Production

-- scientific decisions about the journal's scope,
+- Scientific decisions about the journal's scope;

-- inviting distinguished scientists to join the editorial board,
+- Inviting distinguished scientists to join the Editorial Board;

-- suggesting topics for special issues,
+- Suggesting topics for Special Issues;

-- assisting the Guest Editors in the setup of special issues,
+- Assisting the Guest Editors in the setup of Special Issues;

 The Editor-in-Chief position is honorary.
-As a reward for the efforts, the Editor-in-Chief can publish one or two papers per year free of charge in any of MDPI’s open access journals.
+As a reward for their efforts, the Editor-in-Chief can publish one or two papers per year free of charge in any of MDPI’s open access journals.
 The initial term for the Editor-in-Chief position is two years and can be renewed.

 Editorial Board Member Responsibilities